Most dog owners are guilty of feeding their dog all kinds of bones.

 Yes, you should be worried if your dog consumed an entire ham bone.
 The bone fragments can cause severe gastrointestinal issues and might even lead to death in some cases.

-The next 24 hours after your dog eats a ham bone are crucial to their life.
+The next 24 hours after your dog eats a ham bone are crucial.
 During this period, you need to be extra vigilant and keep a close eye on any symptoms that might indicate a problem.

-Depending on the size of your dog and how much bone they consumed, the risk might be neutral or quite substantial.
+Depending on your dog’s size and how much bone they consumed, the risk might be neutral or quite substantial.
 In any case, we highly recommend getting in touch with your vet if you notice any symptoms or unusual behavior.

 What Happens When Dogs Eat Ham Bones

 Bones are not that bad for dogs.
 Chewing on raw ham bones can be quite beneficial for their dental health and digestion.
-But if you do not supervise your dog with a ham bone, you’ll find out soon enough that it has vanished.
+But if you do not supervise your dog with a ham bone, you might soon find it gone.